 - No matter what decisions you make, you have done the best you can.
 You deserve to have all the resources available to you.

 IF YOU KNOW SOMEONE WHO HAS EXPERIENCED SEXUAL ASSAULT…

 - Be supportive.
 Really listen.

 - Do not ask for details.
-Give her the opportunity to talk about her feelings, fears, and reactions, as she chooses.
+Give them the opportunity to talk about their feelings, fears, and reactions, as they choose.

 - Remind the victim that it is not their fault.
 No one asks to be sexually assaulted.